nadavlichter/ndl-tabs-manager/README.md

-# TabCur - Advanced Tab Manager for Chrome
+# TabToolKit - Advanced Tab Manager for Chrome

-TabCur is an advanced tab management Chrome extension that helps you organize and navigate your tabs efficiently.
+TabToolKit is an advanced tab management Chrome extension that helps you organize and navigate your tabs efficiently.
 It provides automatic and manual tab grouping, quick navigation between tabs, and a clean interface to manage your browsing sessions.

 ## Features